davepinch/pinchy.cc/content/topics/people/j/james-monroe/death/snippet-post-presidency-5-3.md

 ---
-title: >-
+title: "death of James Monroe (Wikipedia)"
-  On July 4, 1831, Monroe died at age 73 from heart failure and tuberculosis, thus becoming the third president to have died on Independence Day.
+✂️: "On July 4, 1831, Monroe died at age 73 from heart failure and tuberculosis, thus becoming the third president to have died on Independence Day."
 citation: >-
   Wikipedia contributors.
 (2024, October 22).
 James Monroe.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 21:59, October 24, 2024, from https://en.wikipedia.org/w/index.php?title=James_Monroe&oldid=1252610680
 death of: James Monroe